holoviz/holoviews/doc/index.rst

 well with `IPython Notebook <http://ipython.org/notebook/>`_ 2 and 3.

-Matplotlib and IPython Notebook can be installed using your operating system's package manager, using a scientific Python distribution like `Anaconda <http://continuum.io/downloads>`_ (particularly useful on systems shipped without pip, such as Windows or Mac), or by using pip::
+Matplotlib and IPython Notebook can be installed using your operating system's package manager, as part of a scientific Python distribution like `Anaconda <http://continuum.io/downloads>`_ (particularly convenient on systems shipped without pip, such as Windows or Mac), or by using pip::

   pip install matplotlib 'ipython[notebook]'